 If for any reason a student can no longer attend the course, the student must officially withdraw from the course online before the term deadline date recorded in the Academic Calendar.
 After the program adjustment period, a grade of W is posted to the academic record for withdrawn courses.
 There is no refund of tuition.
 W grades are not calculated in a student's GPA; however, W grades may adversely influence a student's ability to receive financial aid or impede progress toward degree completion.
-Failure to follow this procedure will result in a grade of 'WU' which is equivalent to a failing grade of 'F.' All official withdrawals after the official withdrawal period (3rd - 10th week of classes) must have the approval of the School.
+All official withdrawals after the official withdrawal period (3rd - 10th week of classes) must have the approval of the School.
 Documentation supporting the reason for withdrawing after the official withdrawal date must be provided.
 Consult with an academic advisor about the necessary documentation.